Cycling-Maeder takes Giro stage six as Bernal, Evenepoel impress | Sports-Games

 Cycling-Maeder takes Giro stage six as Bernal, Evenepoel impress

-A day after his Bahrain Victorious leader Mikel Landa crashed out of the race, Maeder had just enough left in the tank after 162 km in the rain from Grotte di Frasassi to give his team something to cheer.
-Charging up behind him was Colombian Bernal, after the 2019 Tour de France champion had dropped most of the pre-race favourites with two kilometres to go on the final climb to San Giacomo.
+A day after his Bahrain Victorious leader Mikel Landa crashed out of the race, Maeder had just enough left in the tank after 162km in the rain from Grotte di Frasassi to give his team something to cheer.
+Charging up behind him was Colombian Bernal, after the 2019 Tour de France champion had dropped most of the pre-race favourites with two kilometres left on the final climb to San Giacomo.

-Bernal took second place, 12 seconds off the pace with Ireland's Dan Martin and Belgian prospect Remco Evenepoel.
+Bernal took second place, 12 seconds off the pace with Ireland's Dan Martin third and Belgian prospect Remco Evenepoel fourth.
 Hungary's Attila Valter limited the damage in the climb to take the overall leader's Maglia Rosa from Alessandro De Marchi, who was caught at the wrong end of a split in the peloton shortly after the stage's midway point.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)